What is vasectomy?

 Where do the sperm go?

-Sperm continue to be produced in the testes after the operation but they are harmlessly re-absorbed by the body.
+Sperm continues to be produced in the testes after the operation but they are harmlessly re-absorbed by the body.

-Some men form antibodies to their own sperm after the operation, but these do not appear to affect any other part of the body or cause any disease or discomfort.
+Some people form antibodies to their own sperm after the operation, but these do not appear to affect any other part of the body or cause any disease or discomfort.
 This would usually take years after a vasectomy to occur.
-These antibodies may be one of the reasons that men sometimes cannot father a child even after having a reversal operation.
+These antibodies may be one of the reasons that some people who have had a vasectomy cannot father a child even after having a reversal operation.

-Very rarely some men have persisting discomfort in the scrotum following vasectomy.
+Very rarely discomfort in the scrotum may persist following vasectomy.
 While this usually settles with time, very occasionally it does not, and further surgery may be needed to relieve this discomfort.

-The vasectomy operation does not involve removing the testes, will not affect the man’s ability to produce semen, and does not change a man’s sexual function or his male characteristics.
-He will still be able to enjoy sex as he did before and ejaculation should feel the same.
+The vasectomy operation does not involve removing the testes, will not affect your ability to produce semen, and does not change sexual function or characteristics in any way.
+You will still be able to enjoy sex as you did before and ejaculation should feel the same.
 The only difference will be that the semen will not contain any sperm.

 Reversal of vasectomy